coder/hnsw/README.md

 By and large the greatest effect you can have on the performance of the graph is reducing the dimensionality of your data.
 At 1536 dimensions (OpenAI default), 70% of the query process under default parameters is spent in the distance function.

+If you're struggling with slowness / latency, consider:
+* Reducing dimensionality
+* Increasing $M$

+And, if you're struggling with excess memory usage, consider:
+* Reducing $M$ a.k.a `Graph.M` (the maximum number of neighbors each node can have)
+* Reducing $M_l$ a.k.a `Graph.Ml` (the level generation parameter)

 ## Roadmap